2martens/web-platform-docs/contribution/development.rst

 Never heard of Git before?
 You should change this right now, before going on.
 The `Git book`_ offers a good starting point for that.
-Next you have to create a fork of the official 2martens Web Platform repositories.
+Next you have to create forks of the official 2martens Web Platform repositories.
 These are hosted on `GitHub`_, so you will need a GitHub account.
-GitHub should offer enough help pages to let you set up your local clone of your fork.
+GitHub should offer enough help pages to let you set up your local clones of your forks.

 As part of these steps you have to give your name and your email address.
 Be so kind and use your real name here and the email address used on GitHub.
 We won't accept